DavidHewWing/MemoryGame/README.md

 # Memory Game

-Set up the last row for the cards so they are not wonky size Add the click animation to zoom into your face
-Add playing after
+Add the click animation to zoom into your face and show data Add playing after

 Good idea to have max card count at 40